 In 2006, the company’s design department decided to modernize the existing logo, making it three-dimensional and adding silver tones to the palette.

 The artists combined two forms of the emblem: round and thyroid.
-The emblem was enclosed in a silver circle with a rectangular insert and semicircular edges, which gave the emblem a 3D effect.
+The emblem was enclosed in a silver circle with a rectangular insert and semicircular edges, creating a 3D effect.
 The company name was inscribed in silver letters on a red background.
-Elegant, elongated letters echo a long-established font, but now it looks cleaner, defining a style that follows the latest graphic design trends.
+Elegant, elongated letters echo a long-established font, but now they look cleaner, defining a style that follows the latest graphic design trends.

 2020 – today